rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

-* Break code into multiple objects following OOD principles
+* Break code into multiple objects following object-oriented design principles

 ### Challenges